 HOME > ABOUT US

-Abu-Hassan Koroma AKA Askia the Great is the founder, President & CEO of Twenty-First Century African Youth Movement.
-He is responsible for building a technology-driven leadership team with capable staff, volunteers and support networks around the world to empower and mobilize rural Africa youth through multiple channels of engagement and economically viable operations with a focus on creating Social Enterprise Centers and good jobs across Africa – starting in Sierra Leone!
+Abu-Hassan "Askia" Koroma is the founder of the Twenty-First Century African Youth Movement (AYM).
+He currently serves as its CEO and President with an AYM leadership team.
+The team consists of capable volunteer staff, online volunteers, and support networks worldwide to empower and mobilize rural Africa youth through multiple engagement channels.
+AYM is redesigning economically viable operations, focusing on creating Social Enterprise Centers and good jobs across Africa – starting in Sierra Leone!

-Askia was elected member of the International Working Group in 1992 at the second International Conference of UNOY in Schrool, The Netherlands.
-In 1993, Askia was re-elected a member of the International Working Group in Minsk, Belarus.
+Askia was elected member of the 1992 UNOY International Working Group at the second International Conference of UNOY in Schrool, The Netherlands.
+He was re-elected as a member of the International Working Group in Minsk, Belarus, in 1993.

 Askia is a Humanist, Artist, and Poet.
-His painting has been exhibited in the Porter Butts Gallery, “67Th Annual Student Art Exhibition” at UW-Madison and, his poem on the “Waters of Wisconsin” was published in the Spring 2003 Wisconsin Academy Review.
+His painting has been exhibited in the Porter Butts Gallery, "67Th Annual Student Art Exhibition" at UW-Madison.
+His poem on the "Waters of Wisconsin" was published in the Spring 2003 Wisconsin Academy Review.
 He was also a nominated semi-finalist in the 5th Annual Volvo for life Awards in 2007.

 6811 North Ave.
 Middleton, WI 53562.
 USA